jmiba/Zotero-add-items-from-text/README.md

 ## Privacy

 This plugin sends your pasted text to Google's Gemini API for processing.
-If enabled, it also queries bibliographic indexes (Crossref, OpenAlex, lobid) using extracted metadata (e.g., title/DOI).
+If enabled, it also queries bibliographic indexes (Crossref, OpenAlex, lobid, Library of Congress, GBV/K10Plus, Wikidata) using extracted metadata (e.g., title/DOI).
 No data is stored or shared beyond what's necessary for these API calls.
 Please review the providers’ terms for more information.

 ## License